-- A. There should be a short (15 second) delay before the gearmotor starts. - B. After the gearmotor starts, the liquid line valve will open, the low pressure control will close and the compressor will start. - 5.
-The remote condenser fan turns, and the condenser begins to discharge warm air.
+A. There should be a short (15 second) delay before the gearmotor starts.

+B. After the gearmotor starts, the liquid line valve will open, the low pressure control will close and the compressor will start.

+5. The remote condenser fan turns, and the condenser begins to discharge warm air.

-- 6. The unit should soon be making ice, if desired the low side pressure can be checked, it should be 30 psig + or 4 psig.
-The discharge pressure will depend upon air and water temperatures, but should be between 200 psig and 280 psig. - 7.
-THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels. - 8.
-Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth. - 9 Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service. - 10.
-Fill out the manufacturers registration card, and mail it to the Scotsman Factory. - 11.
-Fill out the field quality audit form, and mail it to the Scotsman factory.
+6. The unit should soon be making ice, if desired the low side pressure may be checked, it should be 25 psig + or - 2 psig.
+The discharge pressure will depend upon air and water temperatures, but should be between 200 psig and 280 psig.

+7. THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels.

+8. Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth.

+9 Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service.

+10. Fill out the manufacturers registration card, and mail it to the Scotsman Factory.